Living Alone in Edmonton? Stay Safe with a Daily Check-in

 Sound familiar?
 You're not alone.

-No reliable way to know if something's wrong without constant checking
+No reliable way to know something's wrong without constant checking

 How I'm Alive Solves This